facebookresearch/pysparnn/README.md

  * Implemented leveraging existing python libraries (scipy & numpy).
  * Easily extended with other metrics: Manhattan, Euclidian, Jaccard, etc.
  * Max distance thresholds can be set at query time (not index time).
 I.e. return the k closest items no more than max_distance from the query point.
- * Supports incremental insertion of elements
+ * Supports incremental insertion of elements.

 If your data is NOT SPARSE - please consider [annoy](https://github.com/spotify/annoy).
 Annoy uses a similar-ish method and I am a big fan of it.
 As of this writing, annoy performs ~8x faster on their introductory example.
 General rule of thumb - annoy performs better if you can get your data to fit into memory (as a dense vector).